 ACTION GROUP MEETINGS EVERY TUESDAY NIGHT

 Friends of the Earth Melbourne's Act on Climate collective works with frontline communities, workers, and unions to build a strong and diverse Climate Justice movement that governments can’t ignore.

 Since 2017, Act on Climate has campaigned to make Victoria the national leader on climate action.

-We led the community campaign for the Andrews government to set science-based Emissions Reduction Targets and are now calling on the Morrison government and Labor opposition to increase Australia's 2030 climate targets, and more.
+We led the community campaign for the Andrews government to set science-based Emissions Reduction Targets and are now calling on the Victorian government to commit to a plan to beat those targets and accelerate the pace of emissions reduction, and more.